otrv4/otrv4/otrv4.md

 Exchanges Data Messages             <------------>  Exchanges Data Messages
 ```

-The interactive conversation can begin after one participant requests a conversation.
+The conversation can begin after one participant requests a conversation.
+This
-This includes an advertisement of which versions they support.
+includes an advertisement of which versions they support.
 If the other
 participant supports OTRv4 as the highest compatible version, an interactive,
-deniable, authenticated key exchange (DAKE) is used to establish a secure
+DAKE is used to establish a secure channel.
+Encrypted messages are then
-channel.
-Encrypted messages are then exchanged in this secure channel with
+exchanged in this secure channel with forward secrecy.
-forward secrecy.

-### Non-interactive Conversation
+### Conversation with a Non-Interactive DAKE

 ```
 Alice                        Prekey Server                  Bob
 --------------------------------------------------------------------------------
                                     (<--------------------- Pre-conversation: Creates
-                                                            and sends a Prekey) Retreives Bob's  ----------------->
+                                                            and sends a Prekey) Retrieves Bob's  ----------------->
 Prekey

 Establishes Non-interactive ------------------------------->